swiftgurmeet/swiftgurmeet.github.io/_posts/2025-11-12-Local-Inference.md

     `~/.config/systemd/user/ollama.service`

-And add this text into it (replace /home/user with home directory:
+And add this text into it (replace /home/user with home directory):

 ```
 [Unit]